jamessouth/paint-demo/art.md

     }
   </style>
 ```
 Normally I wouldn't have a `<style>` tag in the HTML, but there is some kind of caching issue when `paint` declarations are made in SCSS, at least for worklets that run on page load.
-To see what I mean, check out Demo 4 in Chrome - the page fails to load every other time you hit reload 😢.
+To see what I mean, check out [Demo 4](https://jamessouth.github.io/paint-demo/demo4.html) in Chrome - the page fails to load every other time you hit reload 😢.

-What I believe to be the same caching issue also causes problems for me on Firefox - without dev tools open and disable cache checked, the polyfill almost never runs 😭.
-This could be due to the way I have my demo repo set up, or the hosting on GitHub.
+What I believe to be the same caching issue also causes problems for me on Firefox - without dev tools open and Disable Cache checked, the polyfill almost never runs 😭.
+This could be due to the way I have my demo repo set up, the hosting on GitHub, or my Firefox settings.
 The polyfill is pretty reliable on Edge and Safari in my testing.

-You will see the background-color on the body when the polyfill doesn't run.
-It works by creating an image, so if you resize or re-orient, you will get repeats or cut-offs of the original image formed when the page loaded.
+You will see the background-color on the body when the polyfill doesn't run, not the gradient fallback.
+The polyfill works by creating an image, so if you resize or re-orient, you will get repeats or cut-offs of the original image formed when the page loaded.
 Repeats can be prevented with `background-repeat` set to `no-repeat`; you will just see the background-color on the body.
 Since Chrome has some native support for Houdini, when you resize or re-orient, the worklet runs again and redraws to fit the new dimensions, so watch out for that if you write a complex paint function.

 The fake placeholder content in Demo 1 is in a div which will hold the painted background and cover the page.
-This is a workaround for this bug in Chrome which breaks CSS custom properties set on the `body` (also apparently `html` and `:root`), at least with regard to accessing them in a paint worklet.
+This is a workaround for [this bug](https://bugs.chromium.org/p/chromium/issues/detail?id=808908) in Chrome which breaks CSS custom properties set on the `body` (also apparently `html` and `:root`), at least with regard to accessing them in a paint worklet.
 The CSS is :
 ```scss
 //demo1.scss
 .bg{